2024-11-17 17:55:08

 17. November 2024 um 13:30

-Anti-War Demonstration of the Russian Exile Opposition in Berlin Begins
+Anti-War Demonstration of the Russian Exile Opposition in Berlin Has Begun

 Politics

-Hundreds of Russian exiles are demonstrating in Berlin against Russia's war of aggression in Ukraine and Kremlin chief Putin; the organizers are prominent Kremlin critics such as Julia Navalny, Ilya Yashin and Vladimir Kara-Murza; the demands are troop withdrawal, Putin's dismissal and indictment as a war criminal; the demonstration takes place around 1000 days after the start of the war.
+Hundreds of Russian exiles are demonstrating in Berlin against Russia's war of aggression and Kremlin chief Putin; the organizers are prominent Kremlin critics such as Julia Navalny, Ilya Yashin and Vladimir Kara-Murza; the demonstration leads from Potsdamer Platz to the Russian embassy; the organizers expect 3,000 participants; the aim is to give new momentum to the fragmented Russian exile opposition; the demands are the withdrawal of troops, the removal of Putin, the prosecution as a war cr..

 Politics